networkoptix/nx_open/vms/server/nx_camera_sdk/files/readme.md

 are generated and included into the SDK: see `docs/html/index.html`.

 ---------------------------------------------------------------------------------------------------
-## Sample: building and installing
+## Samples: building and installing

 This package includes a number of sample Camera Plugins written in C++, located at `samples/`.